Over 1.2 million rechargeable lights are under recall for fire hazards, following one reported death - WTOP News

 NEW YORK (AP) — More than 1.2 million rechargeable lights are under recall in the U.S. and Canada following a report of one consumer death.

-To date, the CPSC notes that there’s been one report of a consumer who died, although specifics of the incident were not immediately released.
-Another consumer was treated for smoke inhalation when the light caused a fire in their home last year, the CPSC added — and Good Earth Lighting is aware of nine additional reports of these products overheating, six of which resulted in fires and property damage.
+To date, the CPSC notes that there’s been one report of a consumer who died and another who was treated for smoke inhalation when the light caused a fire in their home last year.
+Good Earth Lighting is aware of nine additional reports of these products overheating, the CPSC added, six of which resulted in fires and property damage.

+In a statement, Good Earth Lighting said it decided to conduct a voluntary recall “after investigating the circumstances” of the reported incidents — and removed the lights involved from sale to the public in January, “out of an abundance of caution.”

 The lithium-ion battery-powered lights are intended be alternatives to permanent fixtures in places where wiring may be difficult, such as closets, staircases and cupboards.
 The products impacted by the recall can be identified by their model numbers: RE1122, RE1145, RE1362 and RE1250.